Divyanshi-Doser/FUTURE_DS_02/README.md

 # 📊 Customer Support Ticket Analysis — Internship Project

-This project was completed as part of my second internship with **Future Intern**, focusing on analyzing over **8,400 real-world customer support tickets** to uncover bottlenecks and recommend data-driven improvements.
+This project was completed as part of my internship with **Future Intern**, focusing on analyzing over **8,400 real-world customer support tickets** to uncover bottlenecks and recommend data-driven improvements.

 ---